 With External Identities in Azure AD, you can allow people outside your organization to access your apps and resources, while letting them sign in using whatever identity they prefer.
 Your partners, distributors, suppliers, vendors, and other guest users can "bring their own identities."
-Whether they're part of Azure AD or another IT-managed system, or have an unmanaged social identity like Google or Facebook, they can use their own credentials to sign in.
-The identity provider manages the external user’s identity, and you manage access to your apps with Azure AD to keep your resources protected.
+Whether they have a corporate or government-issued digital identity, or an unmanaged social identity like Google or Facebook, they can use their own credentials to sign in.
+The external user’s identity provider manages their identity, and you manage access to your apps with Azure AD to keep your resources protected.

 External Identities scenarios

-Azure AD External Identities focuses less on a user's relationship to your organization and more on the way an individual wants to sign in to your apps and resources.
-Within this framework, Azure AD supports a variety of scenarios from business-to-business (B2B) collaboration to app development for customers and consumers (business-to-consumer, or B2C).
+Azure AD External Identities focuses less on a user's relationship to your organization and more on how the user wants to sign in to your apps and resources.
+Within this framework, Azure AD supports a variety of scenarios from business-to-business (B2B) collaboration to access management for consumer/customer- or citizen-facing applications (business-to-customer, or B2C).

-Share apps with external users (B2B collaboration).
-Invite external users into your own tenant as "guest" users that you can assign permissions to (for authorization) while allowing them to use their existing credentials (for authentication).
-Users sign in to the shared resources using a simple invitation and redemption process with their work account, school account, or any email account.
-And now with the availability of Self-service sign-up user flows (Preview), you can also provide a sign-in experience for your external users through the application you want to share.
-You can configure user flow settings to control how the user signs up for the application and that allows them to use their work account, school account, or any social identity (like Google or Facebook) they want to use.
+Share your apps and resources with external users (B2B collaboration).
+Invite external users into your own tenant as "guest" users that you can assign permissions to (for authorization) while letting them use their existing credentials (for authentication).
+Users sign in to the shared resources using a simple invitation and redemption process with their work, school, or other email account.
+You can also use Azure AD entitlement management to configure policies that manage access for external users.
+And now with the availability of self-service sign-up user flows, you can allow external users to sign up for applications themselves.
+The experience can be customized to allow sign-up with a work, school, or social identity (like Google or Facebook).
+You can also collect information about the user during the sign-up process.
 For more information, see the Azure AD B2B documentation.

-Develop white-labeled apps for consumers and customers (Azure AD B2C).
-If you're a business or developer creating customer-facing apps, you can scale to consumers, customers, or citizens by using an Azure AD B2C.
-Developers can use Azure AD as the full-featured identity system for their application, while letting customers sign in with an identity they already have established (like Facebook or Gmail).
+Build user journeys with a white-label identity management solution for consumer- and customer-facing apps (Azure AD B2C).
+If you're a business or developer creating customer-facing apps, you can scale to millions of consumers, customers, or citizens by using Azure AD B2C.
+Developers can use Azure AD as the full-featured Customer Identity and Access Management (CIAM) system for their applications.
+Customers can sign in with an identity they already have established (like Facebook or Gmail).
 With Azure AD B2C, you can completely customize and control how customers sign up, sign in, and manage their profiles when using your applications.
 For more information, see the Azure AD B2C documentation.

 Compare External Identities solutions

-The table below gives a detailed comparison of the various scenarios you can enable with Azure AD External Identities.
+The following table gives a detailed comparison of the scenarios you can enable with Azure AD External Identities.